krishauser/KrisLibrary/README.md

 * Type 2: higher-level classes
 * Type 3: sloppy objects that don't fall into the prev 2 types.
 These should eventually be eliminated.

-Classes are always capitalized (e.g. ClassName).
+Classes are always capitalized camel-case (e.g. ClassName).

 Methods are:
-* Type 1. camel-case e.g. myFunction
+* Type 1. camel-case beginning with a lowercase letter e.g. myFunction
 * Type 2.
 Capitalized

 Member variables are always lowercase.